unconstructable13/friendlybrowser/README.md

 # FriendlyBrowser
 The web browser to rule them all.

-FriendlyBrowser is a web browser application made with MIT’s App Inventor that aims to give users the latest-version-of-Google type web viewing experience, no matter how old their phone, or their operating system is.
+FriendlyBrowser is a web browser application made with MIT’s App Inventor that aims to give users the latest-version-of-browser type web viewing experience, even if their phone's operating system is too old to run the latest version.
 It is inspired by [GvBrowser](https://ampmod.flarum.cloud/d/695). ([github link](https://github.com/Graison-P/GvBrowser))

-It contains features that old phones running really old versions of Google or other web browsers would otherwise not have, plus some extras, like a built-in ad blocker.
+It contains features that old phones running really old versions of Google Chrome or other web browsers would otherwise not have, plus some extras, like a built-in ad blocker.

 FriendlyBrowser is currently in developement, with a full release expected soon.
 Releases will soon be available here and potentially even on Codeberg.